Carl Friedrich Wilhelm Jordan: Life

 Jordan was the son of the pastor Charles Augustus Jordan and attended gymnasiums in Gumbinnen and Tilsit.
 From 1838 he studied theology at the University of Königsberg and became a member of the Corps Littuania.
 His university friends included the liberals Rudolf von Gottschall and Ferdinand Gregorovius – Jordan and Gregorovius read out the poem of welcome on behalf of the student body at the ceremony of homage for the king and queen of Prussia.

 Thrilled by Feuerbach and Hegel, Jordan gave up his preacher course and switched to philosophy and the sciences.
 After graduating Doctor of Philosophy at the Albertus-Universität (1842) he moved to Berlin to work as a writer.
 In 1843 he was convicted of liberal anti-Christian writings and moved from Berlin to Leipzig, where in 1845–1846 he worked for the magazine Die begriffene Welt.
 He was expelled from Leipzig in 1846 for his political activities and moved to Bremen, where he worked for the Bremer Zeitung, becoming its foreign correspondent in Berlin and Paris.

 From 18 May 1848 to 20 May 1849 he was the liberal member for Freienwalde in the Frankfurt Parliament, which he called the "great university of my life".
 There he joined Heinrich von Gagern and called for a greater German Empire led by Prussia.
 For this reason, in a speech on 24 July 1848 in a debate about the 'Drang nach Osten', he argued against restoring an independent Polish nation state and against supporting the Polish struggle for independence.
-Poles, he claimed, would soon join Russians and "life and death" struggle would ensue with Germans Jordan claimed that "German race" is superior to most of "Slavic races" and claimed that Germans have a "right of conquest" and "right of strength" over other nations naming Poles as "lesser" one.
+Poles, he claimed, would soon join Russians and "life and death" struggle would ensue with Germans.
+Jordan claimed that "German race" is superior to most of "Slavic races" and claimed that Germans have a "right of conquest" and "right of strength" over other nations naming Poles as "lesser" one.

 On this matter he called for a "gesunden Volksegoismus" (a healthy Volk-egoism), which quickly became a buzzword for his opponent Robert Blum and was also developed into the "national egoism" advocated by the Polish nationalist Roman Dmowski.
 Jordan was also on the Marinerat in the Reichshandelsministerium (Reich trade ministry) and worked on building a national fleet.

-After his retirement, he went on many lecture tours, popularising the Nibelungenlied among other things - one of these took him to the US in 1871.
-On his eightieth birthday his birthplace of Insterburg made him an honorary citizen.
+After his retirement, he went on many lecture tours, popularising the Nibelungenlied among other things; one of these lectures took him to the US in 1871.
+On his eightieth birthday, his birthplace of Insterburg made him an honorary citizen.